Farrasffn/PengecekanNIlai/README.md

 # About
-A Website for checking student scores based on the type of number, even or odd.
+A website for checking student scores based on the type of number, even or odd.

 # Source
 DSF 23 Project - Frontend Developer